Teaching kids about healthy habits with a printable chore chart. Download and fill in the chore list for your kids and family members!

 Over the years we’ve tried all different methods to make chores stick.
 Sometimes it lasts for a week, sometimes a month and sometimes just a day (sad isn’t it?).
 If you think you’re the only one that struggles with this… you are wrong!
 I created a new chore chart that’s fun and colorful.
 It can be laminated.
 It can be filled in however you want.
 But hopefully it’s simple enough to get the job done.
 And once they fill in the bubbles at the end of the week they get rewarded with something special or allowance.
 This should help solidify those good habits we are trying to instill!

 While you can put anything you want on this list, I feel like I need to start putting brush teeth, rinse mouth and wash your hair.
-My kids are 14, 12 and 8 but they need to be reminded every.single.day to do these things.
+My kids are 18, 16 and almost 12 but they need to be reminded every.single.day to do these things.
 As if they are getting away with something if they don’t do them.
-I hope when they are 18 that I won’t be reminding them.

 I know that some people start their weeks on different days or maybe you don’t want to have your kids do chores on Sunday.
 To try to accommodate that, I created a chore chart including initials for the days of the week and one without.